aw-west/Conscious-Contours/doc/1/3 A Fortunate Failure.md

-# A fortunate failure
+# A Fortunate Failure
 ### John Swain

 It’s interesting to think how a bad outcome for one party can lead to salvation for another, whether failing to succeed always mean failure.

 It was early February 2009 and I was a fresher at Bangor University, full of delusions that three years in Snowdonia would turn me from a fluffy haired weekend warrior into a hardened mountain god.
 The winter season had started with a bang, offering amazing early season conditions across the whole country, especially in North Wales.
 I had met Tom Ripley the previous summer in the French Alps and it didn’t take much to persuade him to hitch down from the Lake District for a weekend of winter climbing.
 Another chance meeting on Beinn Eighe the previous winter had led to me climbing with Hamish Dunn; following a quick phone call, his axes were in the car and he was blasting up the M6 from Nottingham.
 After the awkward introductions, they seemed to get on.
 The three of us crammed into my single room, surrounded by a mountain of kit, and we set about deciding what to climb.

 With snow down to the ground across Snowdonia, the choices were seemingly endless.
-After furiously flicking through an old copy of North Wales Winter Climbing, we made the decision to go big!
+After furiously flicking through an old copy of *North Wales Winter Climbing*, we made the decision to go big!
 Jubilee Climb, a five-pitch grade V on Clogwyn Du’r Ardurr, “Cloggy,” one of the biggest cliffs in the area high on Snowdon.
 After packing and re-packing, the three of us bedded down and tried to curtail our shared psyche for the next day’s adventure.

 The alarm went off early.
 With minimal faff, the three of us were up, fed and in the car, leaving Bangor’s students to their snakebite-induced slumber, racing toward Llanberis in my mighty Suzuki Ignis.
 We parked near the Snowdon railway, shouldered our packs and – as dawn did its best to break through the morning clouds – started racing up the 90-minute walk to Cloggy.
 Shrouded by the arrogance of teenage youth, we assumed that no one else would have the nerve to climb on Cloggy in winter and were taken aback as we reached the halfway station to see a team ahead of us.
 This only sped us up.
 As we ran past them with youthful enthusiasm, we were relieved to hear they were heading to a different route.
 Nothing could stop us now.